dhonus/jellyfin-tui/README.md

 ### Search

-In the Artists and Tracks lists you can search by pressing '/' and typing your query.
+In the Artists and Tracks lists you can search by pressing `/` and typing your query.
 The search is case insensitive and will filter the results as you type.
 Pressing `ESC` will clear the search and keep the current item selected.

-You can search globally by pressing `F2`.
+You can search globally by switching to the Search tab.
 The search is case insensitive and will search for artists, albums and tracks.
 It will pull **everything** without pagination, so it may take a while to load if you have a large library.
 This was done because jellyfin won't allow me to search for tracks without an artist or album assigned, which this client doesn't support.

 ![image](.github/search.png)